-During a conversation with a colleague this past week, I was touched by his enthusiasm to encourage his daughter to become a bookworm.
-He said he is not much of a reader but wants to read more in order to model it for her – how precious!
+During a conversation with a colleague this past week, I was touched by his enthusiasm to encourage his daughter to become a reader.
+He admitted that he is not much of a reader himself but wants to increase his reading to model it for her – how precious!

-Parents need to employ creative and innovative ways to help their children transition from computer games and videos to reading.
-Reading needs to be turned into a fun and interactive hobby for them.
-Technology in itself isn’t all bad and can be used as a tool to engage your child’s interest in reading.
+Parents could employ creative and innovative ways to help their children transition from computer games and videos to reading.
+Reading could be turned into a fun and interactive hobby for kids.
+Technology in itself is not all bad, and can be used as a tool to engage a child’s interest in reading.

 Here are some ideas to ignite a passion for reading in your kids:

 Allow your children to choose their own books from a list that you have drawn up.
 This allows them the freedom to choose stories that are of interest to them while you oversee that the material is of literary merit.

 If you are unsure about which books to include on the list, you could Google a list, speak to your local librarian or speak to your child’s teacher about appropriate book suggestions for your child’s age group.

 2. Varied Genres

 Don’t force kids to stick to specific genres, include books on varied topics on your book list.
 Each child needs to find what they enjoy reading about.
 Fiction and non-fiction are equally important in the development of a child’s knowledge pool.